 Cori Nakamura Lin (she/her)

-I am Japanese//Taiwanese-American illustrator and designer specializing in culture-centered storytelling and radical information sharing.
+I am a Japanese//Taiwanese-American illustrator and designer specializing in culture-centered storytelling and radical information sharing.

 My work has been published in the LA Times, Eater Chicago, WBEZ Curious City Chicago, PBS Learning Media, the Twin Cities Daily Planet, and has been featured on the History Channel.
 I am currently illustrating The Night Parade, my sister Jami Nakamura Lin’s forthcoming memoir-in-essays, set to release in 2023 from Mariner Books/HarperCollins.